danielrpg/book-store/README.md

 Email: daniel.fernandezgp@gmail.com

 ## STEPS FOR START PROJECT
+1.- Please change all .back files to correct names:

+docker-compose.yml.back ==> docker-compose.yml
+docker.env.back ==> docker.env
+.env.back ==> .env

-1.- First excecute this command in a terminal
+2.- First excecute this command in a terminal

 `docker-compose up`

 this will start dabate postgres in a docker container with pg admin inside

-2.- Then you should execute following command in terminal
+3.- Then you should execute following command in terminal

 `npm run start:dev` --> dev mode
 `npm run start` --> pre prod mode

-3.- Then you should go to the following link inside a postman
+4.- Then you should go to the following link inside a postman

 `http://localhost:3000/author/`
 `http://localhost:3000/book/`
 `http://localhost:3000/cart/`

-4.- If you like there is a postman collection file you can execute this `book-store.postman_collection.json`
+5.- If you like there is a postman collection file you can execute this `book-store.postman_collection.json`

 ## PROJECT DESCRIPTION